 This hip, friendly little tea shop in Camden’s Stables Market doesn’t just pour a mean masala chai.
 It’s inspired all-day brunch classics make it a hit among London’s discerning Indophiles.
 Worldly foodies will appreciate the creamy kiri pani made with coconut yoghurt for a plant-based alternative and fragrant lamprais curry served on a customary banana leaf.
 However, those with an eye for comforts will undoubtedly be swayed by the good, old-fashioned chilli-cheese toast.

 A beloved stalwart on London’s Sri Lankan restaurant scene, Dammika’s flies the flag for authentic food served in a down-to-earth and delightfully central setting.
 There’s nothing pretentious about the menu here, with the various kothu dishes being popular crowd pleasers and the hoppers following close behind.
-Those who’ve had the pleasure of kicking back on a Sri Lankan beach with a Lion beer or spicy EGB can relive the moment—the restaurant imports its drinks as well as its spices.
+Those who’ve had the pleasure of kicking back on a Sri Lankan beach holiday with a Lion beer or spicy EGB can relive the moment—the restaurant imports its drinks as well as its spices.

 If the name Apollo Banana Leaf comes across as a bit of a cross-cultural mash-up, it has done its job.
 Here is a restaurant that serves Asian food against a backdrop of colour-saturated murals, disco lights and red velvet.
 Draw away from the visual stimulation to study the menu, and you’ll discover a spectrum of Sri Lankan classics mixed in with Indian favourites, alongside a few ingenious blends of the two.
 Book in advance—this is south London’s best Sri Lankan restaurant, and Tooting is a long way to travel only to be turned away at the door.